viperproject/viper-ide/client/README.md

   * **simpleMode:** Useful for verifying programs.
 Disable when developing the backend
   * **verificationBufferSize:** Maximal buffer size for verification in KB

+# Changelog:

+## v.0.3.5:
+Bug fixes:
+* issue 53:
+  *	enabled toggling comments
+  *	enabled bracket highlighting
+  *	automatically add closing bracket when typing opening bracket
+* issue 54: extending syntax and theme
+  *	added Rational as an alias for Perm
+  *	added perm and forperm as verification keywords
+  *	added label as other keywords
+* issue 50:
+  *	the deactivate method returns a promise as soon as it is done cleaning up. this allows VS Code to wait for the extension, however, sometimes it is still hitting a timeout and failing to finish the cleanup.
+* issue 45:
+  *	fixed autosave during running verification
+* issue 35:
+  * implemented ng and z3 kill command for mac
+* auto formatter fix

-## 6. Technical Desciptions
+## 5. Technical Desciptions

 The IDE can handle any jar backend that uses the right output format.

-### 6.1 The format expected from the backend verification tools:
+### 5.1 The format expected from the backend verification tools:
 Here we describe the format expected by the IDE.
 Upon detecting a deviation from this specification, the IDE will output an error and not support the backend.

 * The backend is expected to send a Start message.
 The backendType field must contain the type of the backend, e.g. Carbon, Silicon.